snototter/viren2d/docs/source/apidoc/apidoc-colormaps.rst

 ~~~~~~~~~~

 Refer to the :ref:`color map tutorial<tutorial-colormaps>`
-for additional notes, exemplary code and visualizations of all implemented
+for additional notes, exemplary code and visualizations of all available
 color maps.

 .. autoclass:: viren2d.ColorMap